SP6: Integrating Genetics into Crop Growth Models to Understand Genotype Response to Combined Stresses & Synthesis of Modelling

 Main research questions:

 SP6 addresses the central question: How can genetic information be integrated into crop growth models to predict genotype-specific responses to combined abiotic (drought, nitrogen deficiency) and biotic (stem borer herbivory, Setosphaeria turcica foliar disease) stresses in maize?
-Starting from the base crop model SSM-iCrop, SP6 builds a new MultiStress crop model by incorporating biotic stress routines developed in SP4 and SP5, and linking QTL data from SP3 to ecophysiological crop parameters.
+Starting from the chosen base crop model SSM-iCrop, SP6 will build a new MultiStress crop model by incorporating biotic stress routines developed in SP4 and SP5, and linking QTLs /other data on the genetic make-up of genotypes from SP3 to ecophysiological crop parameters.

 Methods applied:

-Process-based crop simulation modelling, sensitivity analysis of the model, QTL-to-parameter mapping, and multi-environment calibration/validation using 12 commercial maize hybrids (6 tropical, 6 temperate) grown across the Research Unit’s (RU’s) Central Experiment.
+Process-based crop growth simulation, model sensitivity analysis, QTL-to-parameter mapping, and multi-environment crop model calibration/validation using 12 commercial maize hybrids (6 tropical, 6 temperate) grown across the Research Unit’s (RU’s) Central Experiment.

 Expected outcomes:

-- A validated modelling platform that simulates yield under multiple interacting stressors,
+- A validated crop modelling platform that simulates yield under multiple interacting stressors,

-- demonstrated proof-of-concept for QTL-informed parameterisation beyond phenology,
+- demonstrated proof-of-concept for QTL-informed parameterisation or alternative parameterisation methods, beyond phenology,

 - simulation-based testing of the RU’s core hypotheses on non-additive stress interactions and impact severity differences between tropical and temperate environments, and